rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/V3/testconsole/readme.md

    ```

 ## Running the Tool
 The task takes many parameters and reads runtime environment variables.
-These have to be passing into the local tester.
-Given the number, and the fact that most probably won't need to be altered, they are provided in a settings JSON file.
-Samples are provided for a build (for Classic Build and all YAML Pipelines) and a release (Classic Release).
+These all have to be passing into the local tester.

+Given the number, and the fact that most probably won't need to be altered, they are provided in a settings JSON file as opposed to command line parameters.
+Samples JSON files are provided for a [build](build-settings.json) (for Classic Build and all YAML Pipelines) and a [release](release-settings.json) (Classic Release).

+**Note:** You will have to update the settings JSON file you are using with values appropriate to your Azure DevOps organisation.

+The values in the JSON file related to two categories
+- Environment variables set by Azure DevOps.
+These should be obtained from the build/release log of the run you are going to repeat.
+You might need to run the build/release with the variable `syste,debug=true` to see the detailed logging.
-For details on the parameters in the JSON file see the [task documentation](https://github.com/rfennell/AzurePipelines/wiki/GenerateReleaseNotes---Node-based-Cross-Platform-Task)
+- Task parameters you would set in the build/release pipeline.
+For details on all the parameters avaliable in the JSON file see the project WIKI [task documentation](https://github.com/rfennell/AzurePipelines/wiki/GenerateReleaseNotes---Node-based-Cross-Platform-Task)

 The only value not stored in the JSON files are the PATs required to access the REST API.
 This reduces the chance of them being copied onto source control by mistake.